 When a lithium-ion battery reaches the end of its life cycle, it becomes ripe for either recovering usable cells and reusing them to construct a 2nd life battery or for recovering high-quality raw materials from non-usable cells.
-Those raw materials are then reintroduced into the supply chain to manufacture new batteries, thereby creating a circular economy.
+Those raw materials are then reintroduced into the supply chain to manufacture a new lithium phosphate battery, thereby creating a circular economy.

 Battery Collection from Multiple Sources

-We have a dedicated battery collection center that gets a continuous supply of end-of-life batteries from a network of responsible suppliers.
+We have a dedicated battery collection center that gets a continuous supply of end-of-life used lithium ion batteries from a network of responsible suppliers.

 We minimize risk during this step by ensuring all regulatory standards and safety protocols are meticulously followed.